hmp012/mobile-AR/blogposts/02_Project_Learning+Impl.md

 Finally, small adjustements were done in the avatar configuration, as the stairs were showing with too much incline for the user to climb.
 So we set that the avatar can climb up to 2 meters high walls, avoiding issues with the stairs leading to the station.

+### Wayfinding (visualizing the route)

+Once the NavMesh was working, the next step was to show the user a clear route in AR.
+We tried two different ways of handling the wayfinding line:

+**Approach 1: a separate “line” GameObject in the scene**
+- We initially treated the wayfinding line as its own GameObject (typically something like a Line Renderer) that we could place, tweak, and inspect in the hierarchy.
+- This made it easy to prototype visually, but it also meant we had to keep the line object, its references, and its updates in sync with whatever the navigation system was computing.

+**Approach 2: generate/manage the line renderer programmatically**
+- Later, we moved the responsibility entirely into our **Indoor nav** script, generating/updating the line at runtime from the computed route points.
+- This ended up being easier to manage because the line always reflected the latest path calculation without us having to manually maintain a separate scene object.

+In the end, we chose the second approach (no separate line GameObject) because it simplified our scene setup and reduced the number of objects we had to coordinate manually.

 ### Following tutorials (and breaking XR)

 In the beginning we relied heavily on tutorials.
 That helped us move fast, but it also led to one of our biggest early mistakes: a tutorial suggested removing a few scripts/components from the **XROrigin** to “clean things up”.
 We followed it without fully understanding what those components were responsible for.

 The result was confusing: tracking and interaction stopped behaving correctly, and it wasn’t obvious *why* because nothing looked “wrong” in the scene at first glance.
 This was a good lesson that in XR/AR projects, the **XROrigin** is not just another GameObject — it is the foundation that ties together camera tracking, input, and world-space alignment.
 From that point on, we became more careful about copying tutorial steps blindly and started verifying changes one-by-one.

+What clicked for us later is that mobile AR relies on **inside-out tracking** (often described as markerless tracking): the phone constantly estimates its position and rotation using its camera + inertial sensors.
+The XROrigin and AR camera setup are the glue between that continuously-updated pose and the Unity scene.
+If that glue is misconfigured, it can look like “Unity is broken”, but it is usually us accidentally breaking the tracking-to-world relationship.

 Far too much time was spent trying to identify this issue.
 This increased tension in the team, due to a restrictive deadline, as well as a lack of understanding.

 ### Moving the XROrigin was harder than expected

 Another challenge was simply trying to “move the user” or reposition  content when Localization was completed.
 Coming from non-AR thinking, our instinct was to move the camera or move the origin directly.
 In AR, however, the device tracking controls the camera pose, and moving the **XROrigin** can easily create offsets that feel like bugs (objects drifting, anchors not lining up, or the scene appearing to jump).

+In hindsight, we were mixing two different coordinate frames:

+- the pose coming from inside-out tracking (what the device believes, updated every frame)
+- the alignment we wanted (how the scanned station model should line up with the real station)

+When those frames don’t match, it becomes tempting to “force” the camera or origin into place, but that can conflict with the tracking updates.
+A more stable approach is often to align the virtual content *once* to a known reference, and then let tracking update the camera normally.

 We spent time experimenting and learning the difference between: